 The popular Eiger Trail descends beneath the soaring north face of the Eiger (13,025-ft.) accompanied by panoramic views of the Grindelwald Valley, Kleine Scheidegg and the Lauberhorn.
-The 3.8 mile trail starts at the Eigergletcher Train Station to the southeast of Kleine Scheidegg, a saddle on the ridge separating the Lauberhorn and the Eiger.
-(See directions to the trailhead below).
+The 3.8 mile trail starts at the Eigergletscher Train Station to the southeast of Kleine Scheidegg, a saddle on the ridge separating the Lauberhorn and the Eiger.
+(See trailhead directions below).

-Typically hikers reach the trailhead by taking the train/cog railway from either Grindelwald or Lauterbrunnen to Kleine Scheidegg and then switching to the Jungfrau Railway and getting off at the first stop, the Eigergletcher.
+There are several ways to reach the Eiger Trail.
+Hikers can take the Eiger Express from the Terminal station in Grindelwald to the Eiger Station.
+Alternatively, reach the trailhead by taking the train/cog railway from either Grindelwald or Lauterbrunnen to Kleine Scheidegg and then switch to the Jungfrau Railway and get off at the first stop, the Eiger Station.

-Hikers looking for a longer day can combine the Panoramaweg: Manlichen to Kleine Scheidegg trail with the Eiger trail for a highly scenic 8.5 mile point-to-point hike.
+Hikers looking for a longer day can combine Hike 47 - Panoramaweg: Mannlichen to Kleine Scheidegg trail with the Eiger trail for a highly scenic 8.5 mile point-to-point hike.
 More information on this alternative is found at the end of the hike description.